JoeBiellik/ghd/README.md

 ### SSH
 #### Disabled example
-If you disable SSH then the command will run locally under the user used to launch the service.
+If you disable SSH then the deploy command will run locally under the user used to launch the service.

 ```json
 "SSH": {